2023 Best Value Public Health Bachelor's Degree Schools in Georgia

 Full Public Health at South University’s online programs Report

-South University, Savannah landed the #7 spot in the 2023 rankings for the best value bachelor’s degree public health programs.
-South University, Savannah is a fairly small private for-profit school located in the midsize city of Savannah.
+South University, Savannah came in at #7 in this year’s edition of the Best Value Public Health Bachelor’s Degree Schools in Georgia ranking.
+South University, Savannah is a small private for-profit school located in the midsize city of Savannah.

-Full Public Health at South University, Savannah Report
+Read full report on Public Health at South University, Savannah

-With a ranking of #8, Piedmont College did quite well on this year’s best value schools for public health students working on their bachelor’s degree.
-Located in the town of Demorest, Piedmont College is a private not-for-profit college with a small student population.
+Piedmont College came in at #8 in this year’s edition of the Best Value Public Health Bachelor’s Degree Schools in Georgia ranking.
+Located in the distant town of Demorest, Piedmont College is a private not-for-profit school with a small student population.

 The average tuition and fees for an in-state undergraduate at Mercer are $29,324 a year.
 This translates to an average monthly loan payment of $357, based on a 10-year repayment plan.